paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 In subsec. (f), “[section 102 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section102&num=0&edition=prelim)” substituted for “section 3 of the Federal Property and Administrative Services Act of 1949 ([40 U.S.C.
 472](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section472&num=0&edition=prelim))” in par.
 (1), and “sections 541–555 of title 40” substituted for “section 203 of the Federal Property and Administrative Services Act of 1949 ([40 U.S.C.
 484](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section484&num=0&edition=prelim))” in par.
 (2), on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, the first section of which enacted Title 40, Public Buildings, Property, and Works.

+#### Change of Name
+“Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs” in subsec. (f)(4)(B)(ii) on authority of section 802(d)(2) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), Domestic Security.

 #### Transfer of Functions
 For transfer of authorities, functions, personnel, and assets of the Bureau of Alcohol, Tobacco and Firearms, including the related functions of the Secretary of the Treasury, to the Department of Justice, see [section 531(c) of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section531/c&num=0&edition=prelim), Domestic Security, and [section 599A(c)(1) of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section599A/c/1&num=0&edition=prelim), Judiciary and Judicial Procedure.

 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
+L. 107–296 as of Nov.
+25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
+L. 114–125, and section 802(b) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

 For transfer of the functions, personnel, assets, and obligations of the United States Secret Service, including the functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 381, 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).